FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/immediate-commit-model/readme.md

 }
 ```

-After putting the data into the database, they will be automatically
+After putting the data into the database, they are automatically committed and
-committed and can be viewed.
+can be viewed.

 ```bash RPC Request
 curl --location --request GET 'http://localhost:8181/rests/data/network-topology:network-topology/topology=uniconfig/node=R1/frinx-uniconfig-topology:configuration/frinx-openconfig-interfaces:interfaces/interface=Loopback123?content=nonconfig' \